Four Homeless Men Killed in NYC Murder Rampage With Steel Beam

 Police also say a 24-year-old man was taken into custody on suspicion that he was the perpetrator.
 The murder weapon was recovered.

-The first attack took place around 1:40 a.m. in New York City’s Chinatown district after first responders were called to a scene with a victim with “severe trauma to the head.”
+The first attack took place around 1:40 a.m. in Manhattan's Chinatown after first responders were called to a scene with a victim with “severe trauma to the head.”

-Police were then called to scenes on and near Broadway and East Broadway with victims with similar head injuries.
-A fifth man survived but remains in critical condition.
+Police were then called to a scene on the Lower East Side for a victim with a similar head injury, and found two additional victims down the block and a third victim across the street.
+One of those men survived his assault but is in critical condition at New York-Presbyterian Lower Manhattan Hospital.

+The police have not yet released the names of the victims, or the suspect.

 This story is developing.